Making it easier to grow your law firm

 2. Minimise premises requirements by planning for flexible/remote working and outsourced services.

 3. Have a look at a few Practice Management Software packages, to work out what features can make a worthwhile difference to your efficiency and reliability.
-Once you know what you are looking for, select one that has the features you need.

 4. Start any other major purchase with a specification setting out what you want the system or service to deliver.